Board of Directors

 Michael Halligan, CEO of God’s Pantry Food Bank

-Glenn Roberts, Assistant Director of Tri-State Food Bank
+Glenn Roberts, Executive Director of Tri-State Food Bank

 Reid Livingston joined KAFB in the summer of 2016 and serves as the Coordinator of the No Kid Hungry KY campaign.
 He has over 20 years of experience in Kentucky nonprofits working to improve children’s health and increase the capacity of farmers to develop value-added opportunities.
 Despite graduating from Duke University, he is an ardent UK Wildcats basketball fan.
 Reid resides in Berea and enjoys camping and long walks with his wife and two children.